sanderlab/scPerturb/README.md

 install.packages('scperturbR')
 ```

+## Reproducibility
-## Instructions to run the code to recreate the manuscript figures
+Instructions to run the code to reproduce the figures and tables in the paper and supplement:
 - install conda if necessary (also check out mamba, it's way faster)
 - run "conda env create -f sc_env.yaml" to create a new conda environment with all the necessary packages to run the code (**you will need this**)
 - activate the environment with "conda activate sc_env"